realsee-developer/RealSee3D/README.md

 ## 🚀 Getting Started

 To get started with the Realsee3D dataset, please visit our official website for detailed instructions, download links, and documentation.

+For a detailed explanation of the dataset structure, refer to [DATASET_STRUCTURE.md](DATASET_STRUCTURE.md).

 👉 **[Visit the Realsee3D Website](https://yourname.github.io/Realsee3D)**